-The recommended dose of Nebulized BROVANA® (arformoterol tartrate) Inhalation Solution for COPD patients is 15 mcg administered twice a day (morning and evening) by nebulization.
+The recommended dose of nebulized BROVANA for COPD patients is 15 mcg administered twice a day (morning and evening) by nebulization.
 A total daily dose greater than 30 mcg (15 mcg twice daily) is not recommended.
-BROVANA should be administered by the inhaled route via a standard jet nebulizer connected to an air compressor (see the accompanying Medication Guide).
+BROVANA should be administered by the inhaled route via a standard jet nebulizer connected to an air compressor (see the accompanying Patient Information).

 BROVANA should not be swallowed.
 BROVANA should be stored refrigerated in foil pouches.
 After opening the pouch, unused ready-to-use vials should be returned to, and stored in, the pouch.
 An opened ready-to-use vial should be used right away.

 If the recommended maintenance treatment regimen fails to provide the usual response, medical advice should be sought immediately, as this is often a sign of destabilization of COPD.
 Under these circumstances, the therapeutic regimen should be re-evaluated and additional therapeutic options should be considered.